Angkor Wat Part 1: The sacred citadel of the god kings

 According to Angkorologist Eleanor Mannikka, the bas-relief has a practical function in marking the number of days between the winter and summer solstices.
 She connotes that the 91 asuras mark the 91 days between the winter solstice and spring equinox in March, while the 88 devas represent the 88 days to the summer solstice after the equinox period.
 She believes this is just one of the many hidden cosmological meanings encoded at Angkor Wat.

 Thirty one years later, the fourth king after the reign of King Suryavarman II, King Jayavarman VII took control of the kingdom.
 He shifted the capital and made Angkor Thom the new centre of the Khmer empire.
 He fortified the city with a formidable 8 metre-high wall running the length of 12 kilometres, encircling the city with a 100 metre-wide moat.

-Crossing the moat to each of the city’s five gates is a causeway, lined on either sides by stone figures – 54 devas on one side and 54 asuras on the other – tugging on Vasuki.
-Together, they churn the Ocean of Milk represented by the moat below, 54 figures on each side, 108 figures per bridge, multiply by five bridges, totalling to the sum of 540.
+Crossing the moat to each of the city’s five gates is a causeway, lined on either side by stone figures – 54 devas on one side and 54 asuras on the other – tugging on Vasuki.
+Together, they churn the Ocean of Milk represented by the moat below, 54 figures on each side, 108 figures per bridge, multiplied by five bridges, totalling the sum of 540.

-According to writer and historian Graham Hancock, through his mathematical and astronomical investigation, he believes that these numbers are all related to the figures of precession.
+According to writer and historian, Graham Hancock, through his mathematical and astronomical investigation, believes that these numbers are all related to the figures of precession.